hooverdirt/legacy-webbrowser-dragdrop/readme.md

 It's early 2010 - and the product's use of an external control (CSEXWB) is reportedly causing issues in the newly released Windows 7.
 We have a problem - but support has been holding the fort for now, but we need a fix - the sooner the better.

-Another (brilliant) senior dev Scott discovers that the issue is in an included COM control - and we don't have the sources to it/or we can't compile C++ code.
-Either way, We spitball:
+Another (brilliant) senior dev Scott discovers that the issue is in a COM control part of earlier mentioned control - and we don't have the sources to it/or we can't compile C++ code.
+Either way, so we spitball:

 1. Either find an alternative way thru possibly JS?
 Me: That would still require a control that accepts Drag & Drop events.
 2. Me: How about I check my extensive Delphi collection and see if I wrote something like this in the past in Delphi...

 I didn't find a wrapper control but I dive into the Windows/IE API.
 A few days later, I pass the control back to Scott.
 To my absolute surprise, shock and horror, he implements it into the product within a day.
 He says 'it worked with a few changes' (most likely the highlighting part/drag over code as that required more knowledge of JS...).
 We regression test everything.
 All looks good and it's pushed to prod.

 How to compile: